kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow for custom label selectors when observing the eviction requests.

-`.status.activeInterceptorClass` should be empty on creation as its selection should be left on the eviction request controller.
+`.status.activeInterceptorName` should be empty on creation as its selection should be left on the eviction request controller.
 To strengthen the validation, we should check that it is possible to set only the highest index from the interceptor list in the beginning.
 After that, it is possible to set only the next interceptor at a lower index and so on.
 We can also condition this transition